Interested in getting started with cattle? There’s a lot to learn about caring for these large but productive animals!

 Step 5: Set Up a Water System

 Now it’s time to get outside and get to work!
 Before you bring your cattle home, you will need to have a water system in place.
 Giving cattle direct access to creeks and ponds is convenient, but unsanitary, so you may want to install a pump to deliver water from these sources to a stock tank.
-Watering from wells and springs may also be options, depending on where you live.
+Watering from wells and springs may also be an option, depending on where you live.
 Be sure to give some thought to how you will keep water fresh in the summer and unfrozen in the winter.

 Read more: Waterers and Watering Systems »